 The small village of Haworth in West Yorkshire is famous for being the home of the Brontë family.
 It's a place I've loved to visit over the last few years, often accompanied by our lovely fluffy friend, Bob the bichon.
 Since Bob's passing in April, I hadn't felt able to return to Haworth because I… Continue reading Haworth and the Brontë Bell Chapel, Thornton

-At the weekend I was lucky enough to enjoy a trip on the Keighley and Worth Valley Railway, a volunteer run heritage railway line which serves a 5 mile stretch of Yorkshire.
+At the weekend I was lucky enough to enjoy a trip on the Keighley and Worth Valley Railway, a volunteer-run heritage railway line which serves a 5-mile stretch of Yorkshire.
 The stations it serves are Oxenhope, Haworth, Oakworth, Damems (request stop only), Ingrow West, and Keighley.
-Along with my companions I travelled from… Continue reading The Worth Valley Railway and a Haworth Homecoming for Three Sisters
+Along with my companions, I travelled from Haworth to… Continue reading The Worth Valley Railway and a Haworth Homecoming for Three Sisters

 I consider this something of a companion piece to a previous post entitled Photographing Haworth.
 A combination of my trip to the 2018 Haworth 1940's weekend, the urge to take lots of photographs every time I visit, and the kind feedback I had from readers of the last post resulted in this piece which is… Continue reading Haworth 1940’s Weekend 2018

 My readers and visitors will know by now the extent of my obsession with the Brontë family and their writings, however, for some reason I've so far neglected the home of the Brontës, the charming and beautiful village of Haworth, in my posts.
 Whilst flicking through some old photographs on old phones and laptops recently… Continue reading Photographing Haworth